MonBoza/roboger/README.md

 #### By Monica Barboza

-#### It takes a the users number inupt and returns a list of values with a few substitutions.
+#### It takes the users number input and returns a list of values with a few substitutions.

 ## Technologies Used

 * HTML